danort92/Explorative-Analysis-of-a-Real-Estate-Market/README.md

   The projects consists in the developments of the following points:

-  *-Desciption of the different variable types within the dataset;*
+  * * Desciption of the different variable types within the dataset;*

   *-Analysis of indices of position (mean, median, quantiles, etc.), variability (dispersion index, coefficient of dispersion, relative variance, standard deviation,         Gini index, etc.) and distribution form (Fisher asymmetry index, Kurtosis index);*